From Ohio History Central

 The Cincinnati Historical Society officially formed in 1963.
 Prior to this year, a Cincinnati Historical Society, dating from 1844, existed, but it eventually merged with and became known as the Historical and Philosophical Society of Ohio.

 The Historical and Philosophical Society of Ohio originated during the nineteenth century.
-It was a predecessor of the present Ohio Historical Society.
+It was a predecessor of the present Ohio History Connection.
 The first attempt to create a historical society to document Ohio’s history occurred on February 1, 1822, when the state legislature enacted an act creating the Historical Society of Ohio.
 This society only held one meeting and included such Ohio dignitaries as Jeremiah Morrow and Duncan McArthur.
 In 1831, the Ohio legislature directed Benjamin Tappan to establish the Historical and Philosophical Society of Ohio.
 This organization first held meetings in Columbus, and its participants actively documented Ohio’s past.
 Unfortunately by the late 1830s, interest in the society declined.
 A principal reason for this was the Panic of 1837 and the difficult economic times that accompanied it.
 Between 1841 and 1848, members convened meetings only twice.

 In a meeting held in 1848, Salmon P. Chase suggested that the Historical and Philosophical Society of Ohio move from Columbus to Cincinnati.
 Cincinnati had a larger population, and hopefully its residents would be more willing to participate in the organization.
 The society merged its collections with that of the Cincinnati Historical Society.
 Together, the organizations prospered.
 By 1874, the Historical and Philosophical Society of Ohio had more than seventeen thousand books in its library and enjoyed an endowment of more than eight thousand dollars.